-Student Life Multicultural Center – The Multicultural Center facilitates the inclusive shared learning experiences of students where all can engage in dialogue, challenge barriers and build collaborative relationships.
+The Center for Belonging and Social Change facilitates the inclusive shared learning experiences of students where all can engage in dialogue, challenge barriers and build collaborative relationships.
 Various groups, signature events and programming focus on intersections between identities, community building, along with professional and leadership development.
 Each is offered with an intended outcome of increasing awareness of identity and community through an understanding of sexual orientation and gender identity.

 More than a dozen student organizations at Ohio State advocate for LGBTQ rights and foster an environment of understanding and acceptance for all.
 These organizations host meetings, events and activities designed to engage the LGBTQ community and its allies.
 Most groups cater to LGBTQ students with specific interests or educational background.
 Examples include LGBT Athletes, OUTLaws, oSTEM and GradQueers.